Gopnikqueen/ITT-Assignment-1/README.md

 <h1> Project Ideas </h1>
 <h2> Project Overview </h2>
-<p> For this assignment, I've have thought of two ideas.
-One, being a program for password security.
-This system or program would be used to produce specific passwords on a network, record date & time, what PC the temporary password was assigned and what PC used it with date & time and location in attempt to reduce and combat unauthorised intrusion.
-Second, being an automatic programmable plant watering system.
-This would be used for gardens that either have little to no rainfall and for gardens what cannot be watered on a regular basis like fulltime workers or for areas on heavy water restrictions. </p>
+<p> For this assignment, my idea is an automatic programmable plant watering system.
+This would be used for gardens that either have little to no rainfall and for gardens what cannot be watered on a regular basis like fulltime workers or for areas on heavy water restrictions.
+In theory, this would be programmed to release water on a timer, for a specific amount, or to be able to operate on solar to release the water.
+This could be easily achieved with a Raspberry Pi 3 as the price is low and the board is small enough to be concealed in a water/weatherproof case.</p>

 <h2> Motivation </h2>
-<p> The montivation daylight sensor
+<p> The montivation for the automatic watering system was for those who try to maintain a small garden but having either no time to water, like myself as I work fulltime then deticated to studying during any spare time, areas on heavy water restrictions or with severe dry humidity.
+The market for a

+<h2> Description </h2>
+<p> The automatic watering system would have several features, the device would allow you to either manually program a time or times for the waterto be released.
+This means you can have it programmed to work more than once a day if the plant or vegtable required frequent watering.

+<h2> Tools & Technologies </h2>
+<p> The tools and technology for this project can be easily sourced from local retailers like tech shops or Bunnings.</p>
+<p> -	The raspberry pi 3 board can be bought online for a cheap price.
+NOOBS for the RPi as it contains Raspbian and LibreELEC. </p>
+<p> -	Regular hand and precision tools I already own so there’s no need for me to purchase any more, it also helps that my Father’s garage is well-equip if I ever need to borrow anything.</p>
+<p> -	A simple black and white display and buttons so the device can be used. </p>
+<p> -	Water reservoir that can hold at least 1 litre. </p>
+<p> -	Flexible thin tubing so the attachments can be made into what shape that’s required. </p>
+<p> -	Mini Solar panels for providing power to the device. </p>
+<p> -	Water/weatherproof plastic to create the housing of the mobo, pump etc. Looking towards Acrylic as it's durable, good for weather and easy to solvent bond together.. </p>

+<h2> Skills Required </h2>

+<h2> Outcome </h2>

 </body>
 </html>